Applications in Business, Industry & Finance

-The Business, Industry & Finance stream aims to provide a stage for statistical methods and applications in the business and financial sectors.
+The Applications in Business, Industry & Finance stream aims to provide a stage for statistical methods and applications in the business, manufacturing & engineering, and financial sectors.
 This might include topics such as risk analysis, experimental design, measurement uncertainty, business innovation, asset management, quantitative finance, big data and business surveys.

 Communicating & Teaching Statistics

 The Communicating Statistics stream aims to showcase new and diverse ways to convey statistical thinking and ideas to a variety of audiences.
 This might include topics such as: working with schools and inspiring young people; teaching statistics at HE level to students both of statistics and other subjects; or, developing essential and innovative communication skills for sharing statistical information with different sectors of the public.

 The Data Science and AI stream covers applied and methodological advances that support the extraction of value from data.
 This includes, but is not limited to, developments in the data analytics process, Big Data technology, applications of Machine Learning, and cross-disciplinary scientific experiments that advance application domains.

 Environmental & Spatial Statistics

 The environmental\spatial statistics stream covers a series of talks and discussions relating to applications of statistics to environmental topics, including those with a spatial or spatio-temporal aspect.
 This stream covers themes such as air pollution, spatial epidemiology, statistical ecology, climate science and environmental forecasting.

 The Medical stream showcases approaches and applications of statistical thinking to problems arising from the study of human biology, health and healthcare.
 Study design, targets for inference, data collection, linkage, analysis, meta-analysis and reporting all fall within the scope of this stream.